Nap0814/Fantasy-Football-Analysis_Website/README.md

  height="600"
  frameborder="0"
  ></iframe>
- This pie chart shows the distribution of fantasy positions available in our dataset.
-Based on this chart, we can see that there are more Fantasy receivers than any other position.
+ This pie chart displays the distribution of fantasy football positions in our dataset, with wide receivers making up the largest group.
+This suggests that WRs are the most common fantasy players, which could influence drafting depth and positional strategies.

 # Bivariate Analysis
 ## Points vs Position BoxPlot